rggoria/ci-betaace/readme.rst

 1. For github clone
     - Open your htdocs folder and open the terminal
-    - Paste this code on the terminal: git clone https://github.com/rggoria/GoShopping.git
+    - Paste this code on the terminal: git clone https://github.com/rggoria/ci_betaace.git
     - Run your preferred browser then go to phpMyAdmin
-    - Create a new database named: goshopping
+    - Create a new database named: ci_betaace
     - Then click the Import on the navigation
-    - The file is on the root folder that has a name: goshopping.sql
+    - The file is on the root folder that has a name: ci_betaace.sql
     - Click the Choose File input and navigate the file
     - Then go down on the webpage then click the Import button and wait
-    - You can now run the project by input on the on the url: localhost/goshopping
+    - You can now run the project by input on the on the url: localhost/ci_betaace
-    Note: make sure your php server is running
+    Note: Make sure your php server is running

 2. For download zip
     - Extract the zip file